e6a5/hieptran.me/content/_index.md

 Hi 👋,

-Welcome to my corner of the web.
-I’m a software engineer passionate about clean, efficient code and building things that make life a little easier.
-Here, I share my learnings, projects, and thoughts on technology, development practices, and the minimalist approach that drives my work.
+Welcome to my space.
+I love building useful things, learning, and sharing ideas.
+Right now, I’m focused on:

-I believe in:
+- Creating and building products

-- Simplicity in design and code
+- Seeking wealth through leverage and ownership
-- Continuous learning and improvement
+- Staying healthy, fit, and calm
-- Sharing knowledge with others
+- Cultivating a home filled with love

-Feel free to explore, and thanks for visiting!
+Feel free to explore—thanks for stopping by!